ChuanyiZ/vef/README.md

     ```
 ## Example scripts

 Example python scripts are located in `example` directory.
 There's a `test.sh` script to run them.
 VCF files for testing are located in `example/data`, including chromosome 11 and 20 of Human sample NA12878 (HG001) (SNPs and INDELs are already separated).
-You can also download BAM files from <ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/10XGenomics/> and generate VCF of your own by running GATK's best practice pipeline.
+You can also download BAM files from [ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/10XGenomics/](ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/10XGenomics/) and generate VCF of your own by running GATK's best practice pipeline.

 ```bash
 cd example
 ./test.sh
 ```

+This bash script calls example script `vef_clf.py` and `vef_apl.py` in `example` directory to train and apply the filter.
+After running `test.sh`, there will be 2 filter models in `example/data` with `.clf` extension, along with 2 filtered VCF file with `.vef.vcf` extension.

 ## Usage